-The User Datagram Protocol header has four fields, each of which is 2 bytes.
+The UDP header has four fields, each of which is 2 bytes.
 They are the following:

 How UDP works

 UDP uses IP to get a datagram from one computer to another.
-UDP works by gathering data in a UDP packet and adding its own header information to the packet.
+UDP gathers data in a UDP packet and adds its own header information to the packet.
 This data consists of the source and destination ports on which to communicate, the packet length and a checksum.
-After UDP packets are encapsulated in an IP packet, they're sent off to their destinations.
+After UDP packets encapsulate in an IP packet, it sends packets off to their destinations.

 Unlike TCP, UDP doesn't guarantee the packets will get to the right destinations.
 This means UDP doesn't connect to the receiving computer directly, which TCP does.
-Rather, it sends the data out and relies on the devices in between the sending and receiving computers to correctly get the data where it's supposed to go.
+Instead, it sends the data out and relies on the devices in between the sending and receiving computers to move the data where it needs to go.

-Most applications wait for any replies they expect to receive as a result of packets sent using UDP.
-If an application doesn't receive a reply within a certain time frame, the application sends the packet again, or it stops trying.
+Most applications wait for any replies they expect to receive as a result of packets sent with UDP.
+If an application doesn't receive a reply within a certain time frame, the application either sends the packet again or stops trying.

-UDP uses a simple transmission model that doesn't include handshaking dialogues to provide reliability, ordering or data integrity.
-Consequently, UDP's service is unreliable.
-Packets may arrive out of order, appear to have duplicates or disappear without warning.
+UDP uses a simple transmission model that doesn't include handshake dialogues to provide reliability, ordering or data integrity.
+Consequently, UDP has an unreliable service.
+Packets might arrive out of order, appear to have duplicates or disappear without warning.

-Although this transmission method doesn't guarantee that the data being sent will reach its destination, it does have low overhead and is popular for services that don't absolutely have to work the first time.
+Although this transmission method doesn't guarantee the data will reach its destination, it does have low overhead and is popular for services that don't have to work the first time.

 Lossless data transmission

-UDP can be used in applications that require lossless data transmission.
+Applications that require lossless data transmission can make use of UDP.
 For example, an application that is configured to manage the process of retransmitting lost packets and correctly arrange received packets might use UDP.
 This approach can help to improve the data transfer rate of large files compared to TCP.

-In the Open Systems Interconnection (OSI) communication model, UDP is in Layer 4, the transport layer.
-UDP works in conjunction with higher-level protocols to help manage data transmission services, including Trivial File Transfer Protocol (TFTP), Real Time Streaming Protocol (RTSP) and Simple Network Management Protocol (SNMP).
+In the Open Systems Interconnection communication model, UDP is in Layer 4, the transport layer.
+UDP works in conjunction with higher-level protocols to help manage data transmission services, including Trivial File Transfer Protocol, Real Time Streaming Protocol and Simple Network Management Protocol.